ChloeXue00/TME290_ha1b/format/README.md

 The file should NOT be part of each OpenDLV microservice repository, but should rather be used as a external file located on your system.

-In OpenDLV Desktop, this is already prepared, and the below instructions are not needed.
+In OpenDLV Desktop, this is already prepared, and the below installation instructions are not needed.
+The editor integration is also done for Gedit, Vim, and Visual Studio Code.

 To download the file, run: